idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 Here are a few examples (by no means prescriptions, just to give an idea):

 - Since I tend use the **Default scope** much (for searching the selected web resource), I give it the Ctrl(Cmd)+Enter shortcut and switch the **Add segment to memory and go to next untranslated segment** to Ctrl+Shift+Down.
 Ctrl+Enter was the historical shortcut given to the Default scope in CafeTran anyway.
 - To avoid splitting or merging segments accidentally, I either disable **Split segment** and **Merge segment** shortcuts or assign a non casually triggered one, such as Alt+PageUp/PageDown.
+Split and Merge can also be performed via the [Target segment editor buttons](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/2-Menu-and-Interface#target-segment-editor-icons).

 It’s up to you!